tamarit/edd/README.md

 -------------

 The Erlang Declarative Debugger is written in Erlang, so you will need an Erlang system installed in you computer.
+There are two ways to compile 'edd': the simplest and the simple.

+1. **The simplest**
+Move to the directory of the repository (for example /home/john/edd) and type *make*:

+    $ make
+    erlc edd_comp.erl
+    erl -run edd_comp compile -noshell -s erlang halt

+2. **The simple**
-To compile the 'edd' source first move to the directory of the repository (for example /home/john/edd) and open an Erlang
+Move to the directory of the repository (for example /home/john/edd) and open an Erlang
 emulator:

     $ erl